 Black 15 is the other black piste which goes down to the bottom of the Schmittenhohebahn.
 This is the only piste down from the top on the Sonnenalm side of the mountain, and accordingly, gets quite a lot of people traffic, so it can be quite icy.
 It starts off as a gentle cat track before it becomes quite steep and icy.

-Black 21 is in the Sonnenalm area, it is very wide and not particularly steep for a black piste; it is probably your best bet if you want to practice your carving or if you like to build up your speed (the whole of the Sonnenalm is like this, so is really nice if you class yourself as an intermediate).
+Run 21 is in the Sonnenalm area.
+Probably your best bet for practicing your carving or building up your speed as this piste is very wide and not particularly steep.
+The whole of the Sonnenalm is like this, so is really nice if you class yourself as an intermediate.

 Black 11 is the piste that leads into Zell am See itself; so if you want to avoid taking the bus or using a flat blue cat track you’ll end up here at some point.
-This piste can often be quite crowded and icy, definitely one to take care on at the end of the day.
+The piste can often be quite crowded and icy at the end of the day, so take care.